Poojaagadhe/yoga-wellness-rag-app/README.md

 ---

-## 🔍 How the System Works
+---

+## 🔐 Environment Variables Setup

+Sensitive credentials are managed using environment variables.

+### Backend (`backend/.env`)

+Create a `.env` file inside the `backend/` directory:

+> ⚠️ The `.env` file is **not committed to GitHub** for security reasons.

+---

+## 🧠 RAG Pipeline Description

+This project follows a **rule-based Retrieval-Augmented Generation (RAG) pipeline**:

-1. User enters a question in the Streamlit UI
+1. User submits a question through the Streamlit frontend
-2. Question is sent to the backend (`/ask` endpoint)
-3. Backend checks:
-   - Is the question yoga-related?
-   - Does it involve health risks?
+2. Backend applies a **domain guard** to ensure the query is yoga-related
+3. The question is normalized and processed
-4. Relevant articles are retrieved using token-based matching
+4. Relevant articles are retrieved using **token-based matching** from the knowledge base
-5. Safety warnings are added if needed
+5. Safety checks are applied for health-related keywords
-6. Query and metadata are logged to MongoDB
+6. Structured answers (not generated text) are returned to the frontend
-7. Structured response is returned to the frontend
+7. Query metadata is logged to MongoDB Atlas

+This ensures **accuracy, transparency, and zero hallucination**.

+---

+## ⚠️ Safety Logic Description

+The system implements multiple safety layers:

+- **Domain Guard**: Rejects non-yoga questions
+- **Health Risk Detection**: Detects pregnancy, blood pressure, injuries, surgery, etc.
+- **Safety Fallback**: Returns general safety guidelines if a risky query lacks a direct article
+- **Warning Banner**: Clearly alerts users when professional guidance is required

+These mechanisms make the application suitable for wellness and healthcare-adjacent use cases.

+---

+## 🗃️ Data Models

+### QueryLog (MongoDB)

+Each user interaction is stored with the following schema:

+- `question` (String): User’s input question
+- `isUnsafe` (Boolean): Indicates presence of health risk
+- `matchedArticles` (Array): Titles of retrieved articles
+- `createdAt` (Date): Timestamp

+This supports auditing, debugging, and future analytics.

 ---